hdShang/arxiv-daily/docs/cs-AI/2025-12-22/papers/251219350v1-pendulum-a-benchmark-for-assessing-sycophancy-in-multimodal-large-la.md

 ---
 layout: default
-title: PENDULUM: A Benchmark for Assessing Sycophancy in Multimodal Large Language Models
+title: "PENDULUM: A Benchmark for Assessing Sycophancy in Multimodal Large Language Models"
 ---

 # PENDULUM: A Benchmark for Assessing Sycophancy in Multimodal Large Language Models